cucumber/cucumber-jvm/junit-platform-engine/README.md

 Cucumber JUnit Platform Engine
 ==============================

-Use JUnit Platform to execute cucumber scenarios.
+Use JUnit Platform to execute Cucumber scenarios.

 Add the `cucumber-junit-platform-engine` dependency to your `pom.xml`: